model-checking/kani/docs/src/stable_mir.md

-Since the new APIs require converting internal data to a stable representation, the APIs were also designed to avoid needless conversions, and to allow extra information to be retrieved by demand.
+Since the new APIs require converting internal data to a stable representation, the APIs were also designed to avoid needless conversions, and to allow extra information to be retrieved on demand.

 For example, `Ty` is just an identifier, while `TyKind` is a structure that can be retrieved via `Ty::kind` method.
 The `TyKind` is a more structured object, thus,